Skip to content

 .post_json(...)

-Send a POST request with JSON format to DataKit or DataWay.
+Send a POST request in JSON format to DataKit or DataWay.
 Parameters are as follows:

 path str Required Request path